 Burns' big season; Staal, Maroon and Gagner producing at bargain price

-When the San Jose Sharks traded for former Minnesota Wild first-round pick Brent Burns, they believed they were getting a difference-maker on the back-end.
-But even the Sharks probably couldn't have anticipated Burns' explosion into one of the most prolific offensive defencemen the NHL has seen in recent decades.
+Anaheim Ducks' Andrew Cogliano works against San Jose Sharks' Brent Burns during the first period of an NHL hockey game Tuesday, Oct.
+25, 2016, in San Jose, Calif.
+When the San Jose Sharks traded for former Minnesota Wild first-round pick Brent Burns they believed they were getting a real difference-maker on the back-end.

 Add your comments below